 Motherhood and Maternity Leave in Sports

 What happened to Williams really frustrated us.
 It also prompted us to think about motherhood and maternity leave in sport in general.
 Unfortunately, many athletes have to choose between motherhood and being an athlete.
 If athletes choose to come back to sport after giving birth, it is not usually supported by fair maternity leave policies.
-So, we decided to dive deeper into the conundrum of motherhood and mat leave in sports.
+So let’s dig a little deeper…

 1. Most sports don’t have paid mat leave